ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cache.rst

 unique to the particular site making the call.

-For example, if you save an item to the cache with a key name of ``query``, it will be prefixed with the site's URL and appear as ``http://example.com:query``.
+For example, if you save an item to the cache with a key name of ``query``, it will be prefixed with the site's URL and save as ``http://example.com:query``.

-The Cache Class also offers the ability to namespace cache items, either for organizational purposes or to prevent possibly collisions with other keys.
-For example, if we're developing an module, "My Module" perhaps, we may want to namespace our key names to my module if they are a little generic.
+The Cache Class also offers the ability to namespace cache items, either for organizational purposes or to prevent possible collisions with other keys.
+For example, if we're developing a module, "My Module" perhaps, we may want to namespace our key names to my module if they are a little generic.
 Our previous ``query`` key would now be saved as ``http://example.com:mymodule:query``